Triforce! Mailbag Special #52: Senile old farts forget where they are

 serious stuff.

-There must have been a point where someone's penis was small enough and someone's nose holes were large enough that you could fuck someone's nose.
+There must have been a point where someone's penis was small enough and someone's nose holes were large enough where you could fuck someone's nose.
+Absolutely.

 Despite listening to the podcast for years and hearing a lot of horrific dating stories, I thought there was surely no way anything bizarre could happen to me using a dating app.